-- South Africa has not undertaken dedicated studies to measure the extent of educator leave, and the administrative data from South African schools is incomplete.
-We estimated the extent of educator leave by using proxy measures from other studies. - The main reason for educators taking leave is due to illness.
-In low income countries, an additional reason for teachers being away from school is to undertake official duties such as attending professional development workshops or undertaking school activities like excursions and school sports. - In high and low income countries, the pattern of leave taking is that teachers are absent more frequently on Mondays and Fridays and a high proportion of absences are due to illness which occurs in blocks of time short enough that no medical certification is required. - In high income countries where the living and school conditions are generally good, individual characteristics such as gender and age are factors influencing the extent of teacher absence, and in these countries incentives may be provided to encourage individuals to attend more regularly.
-In low income countries the school and socio-environmental conditions influence the extent of teacher absence, and strategies to reduce leave taking are dependent on improved school conditions like infrastructure, instilling a leadership ethos and school climate of non-tolerance of educator absence and the long term goal would be improved conditions in the community, so that the educational level and economic status of parents is increased.
+- In high and low income countries, the pattern of leave taking is that teachers are absent more frequently on Mondays and Fridays and a high proportion of absences are due to illness which occurs in blocks of time short enough that no medical certification is required. - In high income countries where the living and school conditions are generally good, individual characteristics such as gender and age are factors influencing the extent of teacher absence, and in these countries incentives may be provided to encourage individuals to attend more regularly.
+In low income countries the school and socio-environmental conditions influence the extent of teacher absence, and strategies to reduce leave taking are dependent on improved school conditions like infrastructure, instilling a leadership ethos and school climate of non-tolerance of educator absence and the long term goal is improved conditions in the community, so that the educational level and economic status of parents are increased.